 Dr. Virginie Rolland

-Assistant Professor of Quantitative Wildlife Ecology
+Associate Professor of Quantitative Wildlife Ecology

 - PhD - 2008 - Ecology and Population Dynamics - University Paris VI, France